msrocka/autoprox/README.md

 provides a more low level API (but with a nice [tutorial](http://projects.csail.mit.edu/jwi/download.php?f=edu.mit.jwi_2.4.0_manual.pdf)).

-## Building from source

-### WS4j
-For calculating semantic similarities this project uses [WS4j](https://code.google.com/archive/p/ws4j).
-WS4j is an archived project on Google Code bit there is also a [Github clone available](https://github.com/Sciss/ws4j) which seems to be the version that is published in the Maven central repository.
+WS4j is an archived project
+on [Google Code](https://code.google.com/archive/p/ws4j) bit there is also a [Github clone available](https://github.com/Sciss/ws4j) which seems to be the version that is published in the Maven central repository.
 In order to run WS4j, you need to put the configuration files [jawjaw.conf and similarity.conf](https://github.com/Sciss/ws4j/tree/master/config)